20 Fun Preschool Activities Using Everyday Items

 Required: Popsicle Sticks, thin cardboard, and crayons

 Make a fan using Popsicle sticks and thin cardboard backing, perhaps the cardboard that comes out of the packages of pantyhose or use a paper plate.
-Clue or staple the cardboard to the stick and fan away.
+Glue or staple the cardboard to the stick and fan away.
 To entertain the troops further, let them color their fans with crayons before they’re attached to the Popsicle sticks.
 You could add glitter, beads or holes with a hole punch.
 You could also string ribbon through the holes.

 Submitted by D. Wilson, Baltimore MD